The Podcast: S1

 In this interview I’m joined by Bernadette Millard to discuss her journey of establishing an organic family farm in the desert borderlands of Oman.

 In previous discussions I’ve repeatedly been informed of the alarming rate that intensive agriculture is depleting soils across the globe.
-This means that the quantity of organic carbon within the soil is being reduced year on year, which dramatically impacts the land’s ability to support plant growth and retain water.
+This means that the quantity of organic carbon within the soil is being reduced year on year and dramatically impacting the land’s ability to support plant growth and retain water.
 It’s a devastating issue that can escalate to the point that farm land becomes more like a desert, and the effect this has on the climate is just as worrying as loosing all of that productive space.

 So this discussion is hugely inspirational.
 It’s a case study in taking things in the other direction; from unproductive desert land, to a thriving, abundant oasis!